mw55309/EG_MinION_2016/02_Data_QC__extraction.md

 What gives?
 Well, ONT apply three parameters to the model to "scale" the model to fit each read.
 These parameters are drift, scale and shift and they are read dependent!

-For this template read, we have:
-* drift	0.0003234845
-* scale	0.9643541
-* shift	8.616875

-The drift parameter is applied per event and is scaled by the number of seconds since the start of the read.
-So "drift * (time - min(time))" can be subtracted from the event mean, or added to the model mean.
-As we are dealing with the first event then the drift parameter isn't applied.

-Scale and shift are then applied in a classic linear model: (model.mean * scale) + shift.
-In our case:

-* (43.29339 * 0.9643541) + 8.616875 = 50.36703

-Which is the model value that shows up in the events table above.

 #### Extracting the model parameters

 For v1.0: